 Many companies supplement the process with a mish-mash of disconnected spreadsheets, reports and manual work built on top of their CRM, but this can be cumbersome and inefficient.
-Furthermore, sales teams often don’t actively update their opportunities in CRMs because they’re too busy selling, which means stakeholders don’t have actionable insights to look at which negatively affects reporting and forecasting for future quarters.
+On top of this, sales teams may have time to actively update their opportunities in CRMs because they’re too busy selling, which means stakeholders don’t have actionable insights to look at which negatively affects reporting and forecasting for future quarters.

 There’s great dissatisfaction amongst marketers, as well.
 According to the Marketing Technology Industry Council Report, “less than 20% of marketers believe their tech stack adds significant value.”
 This reveals an enormous divide between what marketers expect from their tech stack and the tangible ROI they receive.